Raid the Cage: Gameplay

 Below are the general gameplay rules used in the original version and most international versions of the show.
 Exact rules and challenges may vary between international versions.

 A team of two contestants attempt to win as many prizes as they can from the "cage" containing various prizes.
 One player plays as an answerer who must answer trivia questions, the other plays as the "grabber", who is tasked with retrieving prizes from the cage.

 Each question given to the answerer is a multiple-choice question with four answer choices.
+While answering the first nine questions, the contestants are not allowed to consult.
 Two lifelines are provided to the answerer, each can only be used once: